oncokb/oncokb-annotator/README.md

 Get more details on the command line using `python StructuralVariantAnnotator.py -h`.

 ### Clinical Data (Combine MAF+CNA+Fusion)
-You can comebine all annotation on sample/patient level using the clinical data annotator.
+You can combine all annotation on sample/patient level using the clinical data annotator.

 Get more details on the command line using `python ClinicalDataAnnotator.py -h`.